 Outdoor cats are notorious for running from lawn to lawn and even crossing the road sans chicken.
 This is dangerous as there are cars and trucks that can hit your cat.
 Also, other people's pets like dogs can chase and kill your cat.
 Wildlife is also a threat to your cat - wolves, coyotes, hawks, cougars and snakes, just to name a few.
 By keeping your cat indoors, you are protecting them from any potential predators they can encounter.

 It's the right thing to keep your cat indoors.
 It prevents them from getting sick and/or injured and their life span is much greater if kept indoors.
 Of course, keeping a cat indoors has it's work cut out.
 There are various things that you can do to ensure your cat's life is enriched indoors.
 Enclosed patios, or also called "catios" help your indoor cat get the benefits of being outdoors, but within the safety of your own home.
-Setting your cat up with wheatgrass planters, cat tree, scratchers and beds in the catio, your cat will feel like it has all the benefits of the outdoors without actually being outdoors.
+Setting your cat up with wheatgrass planters, various different cat trees, scratchers and beds in the catio, your cat will feel like it has all the benefits of the outdoors without actually being outdoors.

 Playtime and constant indoor enrichment will also help your cat get used to the idea of living indoors full-time.
 Toys such as Da bird and tiny mice will get them into their primal hunting mode which is what they will miss if being indoors.
 At least 15 minutes of daily play is essential for your cat.
 Scratch pads also help them mark their scent, something they do on trees if they live outdoors.
 All of these things will help your kitty understand that being indoors is fun too.

 What are some tips you recommend to help your kitty get used to the idea of living indoors?
 Do you let your cat go outdoors?
 If so, what are some safety measures you have in place?
 Comment below and let's get into this discussion!